TadghW/hh-reading-order/Horus Heresy Reading Suggestions.md

 HH spawns from a single storyline, which cascades into 14 different storylines involving 23 major factions spanning approximately 3 decades.
 All of these stories and factions eventually converge to the final, inevitable events of Horus Heresy: Siege of Terra.
 You can imagine this structure as being shaped like a diamond.
 Starts at a point, ends at a point, but the vast bulk of the area is what happens between those two points.
 Many of these storylines are important to understanding the plot, some of them are good stories and are worth reading on their own, some of them are honestly just kind of boring.

 This document distils the 66 major HH novels into 39 books to be read in the order in which they're listed.
 If you read all of these, you will have a near comprehensive knowledge of all major plot points in the setting, while managing to avoid the lesser novels, anthologies, supplementary works in the series.
 I have organised this bulk of work into a series of storylines.
 These are listed sequentially, as are the books within them.
 Fortunately for new readers, HH does a good job of presenting four novels that you can read to back back to get shoved into the universe and familiar with how every other plotline begins.
 Three of these are a contiguous trilogy, and the fourth rounds out the storyline.
 Once you've completed this 'intro storyline' - **The Isstvan III Storyline** you can feel free to jump from storyline to storyline if a particular story arc isn't keeping your attention.
-I would still recommend completing them in order, however.
+I would still recommend completing these in order, however.

-*Sometimes there are important books that I would still recommend you skip, why, and what you'll need to catch up on from other sources.
-I'll be leaving notes about such cases in Italics*